jrob200/premium-supplemental-repo/advice/TipsForPremium.md

 ### Christina

 [Christina] is learning full-time to switch from a medical career to become a programmer, clocking in hundreds of hours since October 2019.
+She suggests:

 >When approaching the material I like to keep in mind a story someone shared with me (found [here](http://www.ashidakim.com/zenkoans/1acupoftea.html)).
 >